Arbos/nwn2mdk/README.md

 - nwn2mdk-lib: C++ library used to develop software (like the other tools of this kit).
+- mdb2fbx: Command-line based utility to convert MDB/GR2 to FBX.
-- fbxconverter: Converter from MDB/GR2 to FBX and back.
+- fbx2mdb: Command-line based utility to convert FBX to MDB/GR2.